mtl/svg2mod/README.md

 svg2mod expects images saved in the uncompressed Inkscape SVG (i.e., not "plain SVG") format.
 This is so it can associate inkscape layers with kicad layers

 * Drawings should be to scale (1 mm in Inscape will be 1 mm in KiCad).
 Use the --factor option to resize the resulting module(s) up or down from there.
-* Paths are fully supported Rect are partially supported.
+* Most elements are fully supported.
   * A path may have an outline and a fill.
 (Colors will be ignored.)
   * A path may have holes, defined by interior segments within the path (see included examples).
   * 100% Transparent fills and strokes with be ignored.
-  * Rect supports rotations, but not corner radii.
   * Text Elements are partially supported
 * Groups may be used.
-However, styles applied to groups (e.g., stroke-width) are not applied to contained drawing elements.
-In these cases, it may be necessary to ungroup (and perhaps regroup) the elements.
+Styles applied to groups (e.g., stroke-width) are applied to contained drawing elements.
 * Layers must be named to match the target in kicad.
 The supported layers are listed below.
 They will be ignored otherwise.
 * __If there is an issue parsing an inkscape object or stroke convert it to a path.__
   * __Use Inkscape's "Path->Object To Path" and "Path->Stroke To Path" menu options to convert these elements into paths that will work.__